genepi/imputationserver/README.md

 - Christian Fuchsberger

 ## Contributing
-Project contribution are more than welcome!
+Project contributions are more than welcome!
 See our [CONTRIBUTING.md](CONTRIBUTING.md) file for details.